Ligand Mediated Magnetic Coupling Across Metamagnetic Transitions in CrPS4: Data Availability Statement

 Figures~3(c-d) displays simulated Cr $L_{3,2}$-edge XAS and XMCD spectra in the FM phase obtained from AMC.
 The simulated curves include full ligand-field and charge-transfer terms (see Methods) and successfully reproduce the experimental XAS with opposite circularly polarized light (overlaid curves), as well as the XMCD fine structure, including peaks B and C in Fig.~3(d).
 Conversely, when all ligand contributions are turned off [purple curve in Fig.~3(d)], peaks B and C vanish and the overall line shape becomes markedly different, shifting to higher energy.
 These results highlight that the microscopic signature of the spin-flop transition, revealed in the Cr $L$-edge XMCD spectra by the emergence of the characteristic pre-edge doublet (peaks B and C), ultimately stems from ligand-field effects.

 To gain deeper insight into the role of the ligand environment, we investigated the XMCD at the sulfur and phosphorus $K$ edges.
 Figure~4(a-b) shows the XAS and XMCD spectra at the S $K$-edge of CrPS$_4$, measured in NI at 5\,K in an 8\,T field.
 A finite XMCD signal of $0.75 \pm 0.05\,\%$ with respect to the edge jump is detected at the S $K$-edge.
 This XMCD signal indicates that the ligands carry an induced spin polarization, confirming that the magnetic interactions in CrPS$_4$ are transmitted via exchange through the sulfur atoms.
 This M–S exchange mechanism is crucial in tuning these field-induced transitions in the related MPS$_3$ compounds (e.g. MnPS$_3$~\cite{ga2025interlayer}), and element-specific magnetization curves at the S $K$-edge (Supplemental Material~\cite{supplemental_material}) show a sharp increase for the sulfur XMCD signal at 0.9\,T as observed in SQUID macroscopic magnetization curve.
 More surprisingly, we also observe an XMCD signal at the P $K$-edge as shown in Fig.~4(c-d), of comparable magnitude ($0.60 \pm 0.04$\,\% of the edge jump) under the same temperature, field, and geometry conditions.
 The detection of such a signal, despite the typically non-magnetic nature of phosphorus, is highly unusual~\cite{guillou2015electronic} and implies that the exchange mechanism in the FM phase extends to the P atoms, revealing a Cr–S–P–S–Cr superexchange pathway.
-Our linear muffin–tin orbital (LMTO) simulations predict that the net induced spin on the ligands amounts to $-0.11\,\mu_{\mathrm{B}}$ over the three non-equivalent S sites and $+0.035\,\mu_{\mathrm{B}}$ on P. The opposite signs reflect distinct hybridization paths: S 3$p$ states couple directly to the metal $d$ manifold, producing an antiparallel $p$–$d$ spin polarization and a less structured XMCD profile [Fig.~4(c)], whereas the P 3$p$ spin states are polarized parallel to the Cr spins indirectly via covalent S–P $\sigma$ bonds within the ($\mathrm{P_2S_6}$) units, giving rise to a more complex XMCD line shape [Fig.~4(d)].
-Phosphorus tetrahedral coordination and strong covalent bonding with surrounding S atoms provide an efficient bridge for spin-polarized charge transfer: this behavior is consistent with $K$-edge XMCD analyses~\cite{xmcd} and conforms to the Goodenough--Kanamori--Anderson rules for superexchange through non-magnetic bridges in insulating magnets~\cite{goodenough,kanamori1959superexchange,anderson1950antiferromagnetism}.